tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/file-system.md

 ---

-The `/etc` directory for critical system, startup and configuration files
+The `/etc` directory for critical system, startup and **configuration files** that define the way individual programs and services function.

 Originally, there was `/bin` for programs (essentially, executable binaries), and very soon `/dev` for device files and `/lib` for extra executable code loaded by programs (libraries). `/usr` also came in very early, first for user data, then as an extra OS area with its own `bin` and `lib` and then `man` containing the manual in electronic form.
 The source code was also often provided somewhere under /usr.